usuaero/AirfoilDatabase/docs/source/introduction.md

 # Introduction
-This is a software package for creating airfoil databases.
+This is a software package for modelling airfoils (infinite wings).
+Using this package, you can generate a database of coefficients, create a set of approximating polynomials for the database, calculate coefficients at given conditions, and generate airfoil geometries.
+It is used extensively in the software [MachUpX](https://www.github.com/usuaero/MachUpX).